DAPHNIS HYPOTHOUS (Cramer, 1780)

 DISTRIBUTION

-The nominate subspecies sometimes occurs in the western Palaearctic region as a rare vagrant.
-However, the frequency is not known because of its confusion with D. nerii.
+Occurs in the western Palaearctic region as a rare vagrant.
+However, the frequency is not known because of its confusion with Daphnis nerii.
 During the last hundred years a number have been discovered within the Middle East; one was even found in Scotland late last century but was probably imported as a pupa with cargo.

 Extra-limital range.
 Sri Lanka, southern and northern India, Nepal, Burma/Myanmar, southern China, Taiwan, Thailand, Malaysia and western Indonesia (east to Sulawesi, Timor, Wetan and Tanimbar).